10 Common Business English Idioms – With Easy Explanations, Listening, and Quizzes

 cut | the bar | j) to talk to someone quickly to check in or give an update |

-Step 2.
-Click the correct answer to complete each sentence.
+Choose the correct idiom to complete each sentence.
+Then listen to the sentence.

 1.

-He’s in _____ after that email went out to the client by mistake.
+He’s in _____ after that email got sent to the client by mistake.

 A) hot water